NEXT WATER BAPTISM SERVICE: October 31st, 2021

 Your baptism is a public testimony of your faith in and commitment to Christ.

 The biblical examples of baptism were done by immersion or being submerged briefly under water.
 Jesus Himself was baptized by immersion according to Matthew 3:16.

 Immersion best symbolizes death and new life which is the imagery of baptism.
 In Romans 6:3-5 we find that baptism is symbolic of death, burial and resurrection.

 After you give your life to Christ.
 (Acts 2:38, Acts 35-38) As soon as you have given your life to Christ and have received Him as your Savior, you can and should be baptized.

 The Bible gives no age for when a child is ready to be baptized.
 For baptism to be a meaningful experience and expression of faith, its significance should be understood.
 Our desire is for a child to understand this important step of baptism in his/her life.

-When it is your turn to be baptized, you will get into the water tank.
-The pastor baptizing you will say, "I baptize you in the name of the Father, the Son, and the Hold Spirit."
-Then, they will briefly lower you backwards under the water and then raise you back up.
-You leave the tank and make your way to a dressing room where you will change clothes and come back to the service.
+When it is your turn to be baptized, you will get into the water and walk to the end of the baptismal tank.
+The pastor baptizing you will say, "I baptize you in the name of the Father and the Son and the Holy Spirit."
+The person baptizing you will briefly lower you backwards under the water and then raise you back up.
+You can then leave, towel off, change clothes and/or watch others being baptized.

 Note: For baptism, please wear a dark shirt and moderate length shorts.
 (No swimsuits, please.)
 Don't forget to bring a change of clothes, a towel and bag for your wet clothes.

 Baptism is a public profession of our faith in Jesus Christ.
 However, private baptism can be performed in special circumstances.
 Please contact us for more information or details.